 In the Heavenly Places

-There is true hope in Christ!
-One of the most comforting and practical teachings of Scripture is that all who are united to Christ in faith have been seated with him in the heavens.
-Dr. Martyn Lloyd-Jones brings this great news of hope from Ephesians 2:4-7, saying we have been delivered from this present evil world and its coming judgement because of the death and resurrection of Christ Jesus.
-For this reason, we should seek to set our minds not on earthly and carnal things, but in that which is heavenly and good.
-As Christians we should put our hope with Christ who has died in our place and acceded to heaven where he rules.
-This does not mean that we have no obligation to do good while we are on this earth, but it simply means that we should be as pilgrims- always looking toward our inheritance with Christ Jesus in heaven.
-This affects how Christians are to conduct themselves, for we should seek what is good, pure, and holy, fleeing from all worldliness and immorality.
-We should not be like the unbeliever who in his worldliness cares for nothing but what is present in the here and now, but we should always seek the heavenly inheritance that we have in Christ by believing in his Gospel.
+There is true hope in Christ.
+One of the most comforting and practical teachings of Scripture is that all who are united to Christ in faith have been seated with Him in the heavens.
+But what does it mean to be seated in the heavenly places?
+In this sermon on Ephesians 2:4–7 titled “In the Heavenly Places,” Dr. Martyn Lloyd-Jones brings this great news of hope with the reminder that the Christian has been delivered from this present evil world and its coming judgement because of the death and resurrection of Christ Jesus.
+For this reason, Christians should seek to set their minds not on earthly and carnal things, but in that which is heavenly and good.
+Christians should put their hope with Christ who has died in their place and ascended to heaven where He rules.
+This does not mean that the Christian has no obligation to do good while on this earth, but it simply means that they should be as pilgrims who are always looking toward the inheritance with Christ Jesus in heaven.
+This affects how Christians are to conduct themselves, for they should seek what is good, pure, and holy, fleeing from all worldliness and immorality.
+They should not be like the unbeliever who in their worldliness cares for nothing but what is present in the here and now.
+The Christian should always seek the heavenly inheritance that they have in Christ by believing in His gospel.

 About Dr. Martyn Lloyd-Jones